HeeebsInc/WeaponDetection/README.md

 ## Limitations
 - Splitting a video into frames and processing each image can take anywhere between 5-45 seconds per image depending on the computer
-- Right now, this cannot be applied to live video due to speed concerns
 - Results have a lot of false positives which are problematic for real world situations

 ## Recommendations